-I am a Core Fellow / Visiting Assistant Professor of Sociology at Boston College where I teach courses in the University Core Curriculum related to race, gender, violence, and social inequality.
+I am a Core Fellow / Visiting Assistant Professor of Sociology at Boston College where I teach courses in the University Core Curriculum related to race, gender, education, violence, and social inequality.

 My research examines educational inequality with a focus on race, gender, and emotion among adolescents and in secondary school contexts.

 A secondary project explores the way white students in elite private high schools experience their schools’ diversity and inclusion efforts as well as the political climates of their schools between the 2016 and 2020 elections.
-Additionally, I am co-editing a methodological handbook about the role of care in school-based qualitative research relationships with youth.

 PhD, University of Pennsylvania - Sociology and Education (joint-degree)